yoojeenwoo/EE209AS/README.md

 * The private keys of the smart contract owner have not been compromised

 ## System Overview
+The system will consist of a private, permissioned blockchain that is managed by a manufacturer.
+The manufacturer maintains one or more nodes in the blockchain, and publishes a smart contract into the blockchain to control identity management, firmware updates, and any other logic that must be implemented for the system.
+Only the manufacturer has permission to add or remove miner nodes to and from the smart contract's record.
+The smart contract is flexible and can be programmed to enforce permissions on its users.
+Smart homes are grouped into clusters of IoT devices that are connected to one or two "miner" nodes.
+These nodes act as gateways to the blockchain, interacting with the manufacturer's smart contract.

+### Private Blockchain
+A private blockchain is on an entirely separate chain from the frequently used public Ethereum blockchain (the mainnet).
+To start a new blockchain, one must create a genesis block.
+The genesis block sets the parameters that are also true for consecutive blocks.
+The data in every following block will depend on the preceding block in the blockchain, except for the genesis block.
+After creating the genesis block, nodes in the network can "mine" ether and receive and send transactions.

+### Smart Contracts

 1. Contract maintains array of trusted IoT sensors and actuators
 2. Contract enforces permissions for each device (contract functions check address of caller)
 3. Devices added to blockchain (how are devices added? how do we know an added device is trusted?)
 4. Contract enforces permissions for users attempting to access devices
+5. Contract holds most recent manufacturer firmware release; devices periodically check for updates

 The network will be responsible for managing the following transactions:
 1. Access data